aruc-dev/engg-stats-mcp/README.md

 1. Same as Jira (can reuse the same token and email)
 2. Ensure your account has appropriate space permissions

+**Note**: For the official Atlassian MCP server, OAuth 2.0 authentication is handled automatically through the browser flow.

 ## Troubleshooting